 - Festivale Flag

 - Festivale Garland

 Animal Crossing Pavé & Festivale

-It's time to celebrate the start of the new year with Festivale and our favorite fabulous peacock.
-Let us know if you're excited for the Festivale festivities in the comments below.
+It's time to celebrate the start of the new year with Festivale and our favorite fabulous peacock!
+Collect cute items as you enjoy the annual holiday.

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!